zao95/create-serverless-api/README.md

 -   Supports monitoring and logging with aws X-ray and aws CloudWatch.
 -   Babel settings are set for using typescript.
 -   Can execute local test similar to the aws lambda.
+-   Swagger api documents are automatically serviced on the web.

 ## Environment in Lambda Container